WordPress/gutenberg/docs/contributors/getting-started.md

 ## Using MAMP

-You can also develop with MAMP by cloning and installing Gutenberg as a regular plugin in a WP install, but you'll require some extra configuration to be able to run the e2e tests.
+You can also develop with MAMP by cloning and installing Gutenberg as a regular plugin in a WP install, but it comes with its caveats and will require some extra configuration to be able to run the e2e tests.

+### E2E testing

+Ensure that Gutenberg's E2E-dedicated plugins are available in the WordPress installation's `plugins` directory.
+For this, you can either copy the plugins as a whole, or you can create links from the Gutenberg project directory.
+This method is better in the long run but requires that link following be enabled.
+See section _Linking to other directories_ below, then come back and follow these instructions:

 Change the current directory to the plugins folder and symlink all e2e test plugins: